New Year's Eve in Sweden 2024/2025

 A festive table setting featuring an elegant wine glass alongside a decorative glass with 'cheers' written on it, amidst soft bokeh lighting and holiday ornaments, creating an inviting and celebratory ambiance.

-Festive Dining and Celebrations at Scandic Anglais
+Festive Celebrations at Scandic Hotels

 A woman smiling at the camera, holding a champagne flute in a warmly lit restaurant setting, Storan in Linköping, Sweden, with glasses hanging upside down in the background, creating a convivial dining atmosphere.